au-compilation-group32/dolphin-compiler/README.md

 bash run_all_test.sh
 ```

-This script will crash if one of the test failed.
+This script runs all the tests without any output.
+It will crash if one of the test failed.
+If you want more output (i.e. Ast printing, error list printing, ...), please run single test case.

 I also provide ``compile_prog`` in ``bin/compile.ml``, you can run it with